Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 4 Oktober 2025 19.48.22 UTC
+- WIB: Sabtu, 4 Oktober 2025 20.26.18 UTC
-- WITA: Sabtu, 4 Oktober 2025 20.48.22 UTC
+- WITA: Sabtu, 4 Oktober 2025 21.26.18 UTC
-- WIT: Sabtu, 4 Oktober 2025 21.48.22 UTC
+- WIT: Sabtu, 4 Oktober 2025 22.26.18 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"The only place you find success before work is in the dictionary."

-Kategori: inspirational
+Kategori: motivational